ItsAfjal-Developer/Landing-Page---Cold-Brew-Coffee/README.md

-# Landing Page - Cold Brew Coffee
+# **Landing Page - Cold Brew Coffee**

-A Modern, Responsive Landing Page for promoting **Cold Brew Coffee** built with HTML, CSS and JavaScript.
+- A Modern, Responsive Landing Page for promoting **Cold Brew Coffee** built with HTML, CSS and JavaScript.
-It features a Sleek Dark theme, Smooth typography and an attractive Coffee-themed Design to engage Customers.
+- It features a Sleek Dark theme, Smooth typography and an attractive Coffee-themed Design to engage Customers.

 ## Features

-- **Modern UI/UX** – Clean and minimal layout with a dark aesthetic.
+- **Modern UI/UX** – Clean and Minimal Layout with a Dark Aesthetic.

-- **Responsive Design** – Works perfectly on desktops, tablets, and mobile devices.
+- **Responsive Design** – Works perfectly on Desktops, Tablets and Mobile Devices.

-- **Interactive Elements** – Order button, social media icons, and smooth scroll prompts.
+- **Interactive Elements** – Order Button, Social Media Icons and Smooth Scroll Prompts.

-- **Product Highlight** – Detailed section describing Cold Brew’s unique benefits.
+- **Product Highlight** – Detailed Section describing Cold Brew’s Unique Benefits.

-- **Price Display** – Shows promotional and regular prices clearly.
+- **Price Display** – Shows promotional and Regular Prices Clearly.

 ## Tech Stack

-- **HTML5** – For semantic structure.
+- **HTML5** – For Semantic Structure.
-- **CSS3** – For styling and animations.
+- **CSS3** – For Styling and Animations.
-- **JavaScript** – For interactivity and user engagement.
+- **JavaScript** – For Interactivity and User Engagement.

 ## Screenshots